- Main

 Step 5.
 Drive Traffic: Channels That Work

 No traffic = no leads = no sales.
 But student acquisition channels differ in cost, conversion, and speed of results.
+Below is a comparison of the main channels for online course marketing.

 Organic Channels (Long-term)

 Instagram / TikTok.
 Short-form content for awareness and warming.
 Great for B2C: fitness, beauty, soft skills, languages.
+Lower conversion than email, but broad reach.

 Paid Channels (Fast Results)